datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 else:
  print('Your model is worse than a stupid model')
 ```
-> If the base model RMSE is **more than that** of null_error, then your model is no good than a stupid model which always predicted the mean value (you are actually making it worse by deploying Machine Learning).
+> If the base model RMSE is **more than that** of null_error, then your model is no good than a stupid model which always predicted the mean value (you are actually making it worse by using Machine Learning).

 `@script`